 1.1 Mutual Commitment Statement

-NuLife Sciences, LLC, its Licensors, Directors, Managers, Officers and Employees (“hereafter as “NuLife Sciences” or simply the “Company”) is a direct sales company that markets its products through a network of business owners (hereafter referred to as “Independent Brand Partners” or “IBPs”).
+NuLife Sciences, Inc., its Licensors, Directors, Managers, Officers and Employees (“hereafter as “NuLife Sciences” or simply the “Company”) is a direct sales company that markets its products through a network of business owners (hereafter referred to as “Independent Brand Partners” or “IBPs”).
 To clearly define the relationship that exists between the Company and its Independent Brand Partners and to explicitly set forth standard(s) for acceptable business conduct and practices for the support of retail customers (“Customers”), NuLife Sciences has established these Policies and Procedures.

 A. In the spirit of mutual respect and understanding, the Company is committed to: